Table Of Content

 You should also carry out plenty of research so that you arrive at the clinic or hospital fully informed.
 This includes what the procedure involves, what you can reasonably expect the finished outcome to look and feel like, what the associated risks are for your individual circumstances and any alternative treatments that you may wish to consider as well as, or instead of your rhinoplasty surgery.
 You should also research your chosen surgeon carefully to make sure that he or she is qualified and experienced in their work.
 Finally, make sure that you can either afford the procedure and any follow-up appointments or medication you may need, or that it is covered by your medical insurance.

 The surgeon will meet with his or her patient several times ahead of the actual surgery to discuss the patient’s needs and hopes for the procedure, to decide on the new shape and size of the nose and to go through the associated risks and safety precautions to prevent anything untoward happening during or after the surgery that might impede recovery.
 The surgeon carries out a full analysis of the patient’s nose and facial features to ascertain all required details of aesthetics and functionality.
-If necessary, alternative treatments are discussed that could complement or replace the rhinoplasty, and financial costs and/or insurance arrangements are agreed.
+If necessary, alternative treatments are discussed that could complement or replace the rhinoplasty, and financial turkey hair transplant cost and/or insurance arrangements are agreed.

 These days, there are several sophisticated tools that allow the surgeon to demonstrate how the new nose will look, with astonishing accuracy and detail.
 A commonly used tool is digital imaging software, which takes digital photos of the patient’s nose from every angle and then constructs the image of the new nose around it to give them a really close idea of how their new nose will be constructed.